ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 Unfortunately, maturity models have their limitations:
  - You might think the purpose of models is reaching the highest level on the maturity scale.
 This assumes that improvement is linear and doesn't need to include continuous improvement
  - The scales described in most maturity models lack real advice on how to improve the security of each control, outside general process improvement.
-They're not context driven.
+They're not context-driven.

 ### Gap Analyses
 InfoSec Gap Analyses are useful tools to understand the state of an organisation's security posture by measuring its compliance against a known standard.

-An example of this would be to review the management clauses and Annex A controls included in ISO 27001 and checking where your organisation is compliant.
+An example of this would be to review the management clauses and Annex A controls included in ISO 27001 and check where your organisation is compliant.
 The output would be a percentage compliance rating, with a breakdown of security domains where the org did well or poorly.

 These tools are a snapshot of the current compliance posture of an organisation.
 So, other than obtaining 100% compliance with the given standard, which won't take into account the context of the organisation, they don't provide any insight into how to continually improve information security.